sethforprivacy/self-hosted-services/README.md

 * `docker exec -ti tor onions`

-## Auto-healing and Updates
+## Updates

-Each service included has a rudimentary health-check configured to allow [docker-autoheal](https://github.com/willfarrell/docker-autoheal) to restart any services that may fail.

 Automatic updates are provided by the [Watchtower](https://containrrr.dev/watchtower/) container that watches and updates base images of services when available.
+It will automatically search for, download, and migrate your services to updated images whenever available.

 ## Logging